khornlund/severstal-steel-defect-detection/README.rst

 Since I'd spent so long tuning my fully convolutional segmentation ensemble, I was worried about allowing an "untuned" classifier to veto my segmentation predictions (and tuning it takes time).
-I decided on a strategy to use the classification prediction to modulate the defect pixel
+I decided on a strategy to use the classification prediction to amplify the defect pixel
 thresholds:

     1. When the classifier output is high (fault), we leave the pixel thresholds at their normal